The Makor College Experience

 What sort of student is appropriate for the MCE?
 The typical MCE student should be eager to continue his formal education after high school; have a strong motivation to learn and gain skills; have a long-term goal of finding gainful employment; be excited to become involved in campus life; and should be able to independently enjoy campus life with minimal supervision.
 To be eligible for the program, a student must: 1) Have a diagnosed intellectual or developmental disability; and 2) have a history of special education and/or State funded services for individuals with intellectual or developmental disabilities; and 3) have attended a high school program designed for students with intellectual or developmental disabilities.

 Are inclusion and social opportunities a part of this program?
-Inclusion and social opportunities are very much a part of the MCE, including peer mentors, homework help, access to University resources and events, and Judaic study partners (chavrusahs).
+Inclusion and social opportunities are very much a part of the MCE.
+Our participants have access to University resources and events; learn in the beis medrish; and participate in campus clubs and activities.
 MCE students attend daily prayer with YU students and are generally a part of the YU community.

 To apply to the Makor College Experience, please click here